Fabiocerutids/The-role-of-context-in-classification-tasks-with-CNN/README.md

 This GitHub repository explores the enhancement of Convolutional Neural Networks (CNNs) in object classification tasks by mimicking human-like contextual understanding.
 It addresses the challenge of CNNs struggling to contextualize objects within their environment.
 The project investigates the influence of contextual information on CNN performance using a subset of the iNaturalist dataset, defining "context" as the surroundings of an animal in an image.
 Two research questions are the focal points of this project:

-RQ1: Does contextual information in pictures help a CNN classifier perform better ?
+RQ1: Does contextual information in pictures help a CNN classifier perform better?

 RQ2: If so can we redirect the CNN to better pay attention also to this information (targeted attentional redirection)?

 We have divided our notebooks in folders: